 What Is my story about?

-When I look at my story (as you can do here), I learnt that there are many ways it could have been seen.
+When I look at my story, I learnt that there are many ways it could have been seen.
 As it stands, it's the story of how I survived a complicated childhood, worked hard to heal myself, and found ways to help others along the way.

 But take a step back, and it is the story of my husband who helped me understand what was going on.
 He supported me through the whole journey.